ofekatr/Clean-Architecture/README.md

 ## Full-Stack app for practicing <a href="https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html" target="_blank">Clean Architecture</a> and safe JWT authorization.

-### Implemented in TypeScript, using Node.js, Express.js, PostgresQL, TypeORM, GraphQL, TypeGraphQL and React.
+### Implemented in TypeScript, using Node.js, Express.js, PostgresQL, TypeORM, GraphQL, TypeGraphQL, Apollo and React.

 - Includes an implementation for safe usage of JWT authorization - Using access and refresh tokens mechanism.
 - Two